willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 Ideally, plug the USB Bluetooth Adapter into the opposite side of the computer as far as possible from these other connectors.
 * Do not install any third-party software.
 * Close the Bluetooth settings window if it's open.
 Leaving it open in the background means that a lot of extra calls are made to the Bluetooth protocol.
-* Disable "Show notification to connect using Swift Pair" setting under Bluetooth & other devices to reduce host radio scanning activity.
+* Disable "Show notification to connect using Swift Pair" setting under "Bluetooth & other devices" to reduce host radio scanning activity.
-* If you are using an internal Bluetooth card, please ensure you are using an external Bluetooth antenna or you may experience tracking issues.
+* If you are using an internal Bluetooth card, make sure that you are using an external Bluetooth antenna or you may experience tracking issues.
 If this doesn’t work, use an external Bluetooth dongle (USB) after disabling the internal Bluetooth.
-* It is important that the device appears under the "Mouse, Keyboard & Pen" category in the Bluetooth settings.
-If under "Other devices" then unpair and pair the device.
+* The device should appear under the "Mouse, Keyboard & Pen" category in the Bluetooth settings.
+If it is under "Other devices" then unpair and pair the device.
 * Remove, unpair, and power off Bluetooth headphones and speakers.
 These are not supported with Windows Mixed Reality.
-You can use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.
+Use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.

 ## Should I pair my controllers to a Windows Mixed Reality headset that has built-in Bluetooth radio?